PinewoodPip/PinewoodPip.github.io/_posts/2016-11-14-video-post.md

 title: A Video Post
 tags: [sample post, video]
 date-string: NOVEMBER 14, 2016
+desc: Video embeds are responsive and scale with the width of the main content block with the help of FitVids.
 ---
 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/EqAnYPiZiNA" frameborder="0" allowfullscreen></iframe>